 One of the most common questions about teeth whitening is its safety.
 The truth is teeth whitening is quite safe, and it only comes with a few side effects.
 The side effects like tooth sensitivity should be gone within a few days.

 Teeth whitening only responds to natural teeth.
 Materials used to manufacture the veneers and crowns barely respond to whitening products.
-If you have crowns or veneers, consider that before going for whitening, not to end up with a mismatched set of teeth.
+If you have Dental crowns or Dental veneers, consider that before going for whitening, not to end up with a mismatched set of teeth.